paselsoft/siena/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/paselsoft/siena/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+### Elive 3.0.6 Stable
+We have sent you a confirmation email, check your spam folder and mark the email as important to avoid delivery failures.
+You won't be subscribed to Elive if you don't confirm your email.

+Hotmail / Live / Outlook / Msn sometimes doesn't receive emails from Elive unless you add no-reply@elivecd.org to your contacts lists.
+Use a better alternative like Gmail!

+Keep in mind that Elive only survives by donations.
+So if you are happy with Elive please consider a donation in the future!

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.